ielis/infojenn/README.md

-# infojenn
+# Infojenn

-Generate information content for Human Phenotype Ontology terms.
+Use cohorts/corpora of items annotated with Human Phenotype Ontology (HPO) terms to compute information content of HPO terms.